flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 `sudo tailscale up --exit-node=<IP.EXIT.NODE> -accept-routes=false --advertise-exit-node=false`

 To survive reboots.
-Rememeber to replace the IP with the VPS exit node (not your public webserver IP)
+Remember to replace the IP with the VPS exit node (not your public webserver IP)

 ## How the split tunneling works